nim-lang/nimble/readme.markdown

 the compiler so that it knows precisely which version to use.

-This means that you can safely compile using the compiler when developing your software, but you should use nimble to build the package before publishing it to ensure that the dependencies you specified are correct.
+This means that you can safely compile using the compiler when developing your software, but you should use Nimble to build the package before publishing it to ensure that the dependencies you specified are correct.

 ### Versions

-Versions of cloned packages via git or mercurial are determined through the repository's *tags*.
+Versions of cloned packages via Git or Mercurial are determined through the repository's *tags*.

-When installing a package which needs to be downloaded, after the download is complete and if the package is distributed through a VCS, nimble will check the cloned repository's tags list.
-If no tags exist, nimble will simply install the HEAD (or tip in mercurial) of the repository.
-If tags exist, nimble will attempt to look for tags which resemble versions (e.g. v0.1) and will then find the latest version out of the available tags, once it does so it will install the package after checking out the latest version.
+When installing a package which needs to be downloaded, after the download is complete and if the package is distributed through a VCS, Nimble will check the cloned repository's tags list.
+If no tags exist, Nimble will simply install the HEAD (or tip in Mercurial) of the repository.
+If tags exist, Nimble will attempt to look for tags which resemble versions (e.g. v0.1) and will then find the latest version out of the available tags, once it does so it will install the package after checking out the latest version.